deepflowio/docs/translate/translated/05-features/04-continuous-profiling/03-api.md

 Additional explanation of **profile_location_str** in the above response:

-- `$app_service`: The top node of the flame graph, fixed name as Total
+- `$app_service`: The top node of the flame graph, fixed as Total
 - `[p] name`: The name of a process
 - `[t] name`: The name of a thread, its parent node is a `[p] name` type node, indicating the process to which this thread belongs

-Using the API response, you can draw an OnCPU flame graph for the **specified host**.
+Using the API response, you can draw an On-CPU flame graph for the **specified host**.
 The display effect in the DeepFlow enterprise edition is as follows (the flame graph has only three layers):

 ![Host Flame Graph in Enterprise Edition](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/202405146642dfab0d31a.jpg)